JJCSA/backend/README.md

 #### Running the app:

-1. Install Keycloak from this link https://www.keycloak.org/getting-started/getting-started-zip and unzip it to the desired location
+1. Use the keycloak server from the zip file used in the current github repository and unzip it to the desired location

 2. Navigate to Keycloak bin folder and run ./standalone.sh.
 This will start the Keycloak server and you can view the Keycloak UI on http://localhost:8080/auth.
 To login to the Keycloak server credentails would be